2017–2019 Saudi Arabian purge: Tiger Squad

 According to the Middle East Eye, an assassination campaign against critics of the monarchy was carried out in parallel to the overt arrests of the purge, by the Tiger Squad, which was formed in 2017 and as of October 2018, consisted of 50 secret service and military personnel.
 The group members were recruited from different branches of the Saudi forces, directing several areas of expertise.

 The Tiger Squad allegedly assassinates dissidents using varying covert methods, such as planned car and aircraft accidents, house fires, and poisoning at hospitals during routine health checkups.
-The five-member squad were also part of the 15-member death squad who assassinated Jamal Khashoggi.
+Five members of that squad were also part of the 15-member death squad who assassinated Jamal Khashoggi.

 According to the sources, bin Salman chose silent murder instead of arrest as the method of repression due to the fact that only arresting the dissidents would spark international pressure to release them, whereas silent murder covers it up quietly.
 Prince Mansour bin Muqrin died when his personal aircraft crashed, although it was allegedly shot down as he tried to flee the country from the purge and then made to appear as an accident.
 Meshal Saad al-Bostani, a member of the Tiger Squad and a lieutenant in the Saudi air force was allegedly behind the murder and he himself would die in a car accident in Riyadh while according to a Turkish news outlet he had actually been murdered by poison.

 Another victim was Suliman Abdul Rahman al-Thuniyan, a Saudi court judge who was murdered by injection of a deadly virus when he visited a hospital for a regular health checkup.
 This took place after he had opposed bin Salman's 2030 Economic Vision.